 As the Governor personally at the time made a communication to the Prime Minister on the subject of his Memorandum of the 16th February last, he supposed that a copy of that Memorandum, addressed like his others to their Honors the Judges, was in the hands of Ministers.
 As his late Private Secretary has left the Colony, he is unable to trace a mistake which if it occurred in his office he regrets; but he trusts that Ministers will not hesitate at any time to apply to his office for any documents which may be required to complete a series.
-The Governor now forwards the desired copy and requests Ministers to cause it to be printed.
+The Governor now forwards the doriged accurate and memory is to be required to the private desired copy and requests Ministers to cause it to be printed.